top of page

 Fear of flying affects more people than you might think.
 Learn what causes it, how it shows up, and how to begin moving past it.

-Dr Kristy Potter
+Dr Kristy Potter, Clinical Psychologist

-Feb 134 min read
+Feb 13, 20254 min read

 Does online therapy work as well as face to face therapy?